Data Source Management CLI

 # Step 3: Import with update flag

-hl datasource import --file current-cameras.json --update-existing
+hl datasource import -i current-cameras.json```

 Workflow 3: Backup and Restore